 “Scientists working with Juno have suggested that this may indicate that the complex distortions in Jupiter’s magnetic field may occur at relatively shallow depths in the planet.
 Our measurements also support that, because even though the equator is surprisingly simple, we see lots of complexity in the ionosphere between the equator and the pole.
 This suggests Jupiter’s magnetic field in these regions is much more complex than that of Earth.
-It also suggests that as Juno takes higher resolution observations, it will continue to reveal even more fine scale complexity.”
+It also suggests that as Juno takes higher resolution observations, it will continue to reveal even more fine-scale complexity.”

 The scientists used 13,501 images of H3+ emissions taken over 48 nights between 1995 and 2000.
 This helps to reveal the rate of change in Jupiter’s complex mid-latitude magnetic field and provides insight into what happens deep inside Jupiter.
-It also suggests that the location of Jupiter’s magnetic equator has remained stable over the over the 15 years separating these two independent measurements.
+It also suggests that the location of Jupiter’s magnetic equator has remained stable over the 15 years separating these two independent measurements.

-The observations identified a number of other localised dark regions, including the area identified last year as the Great Cold Spot by the same team of scientists.
+The observations identified a number of other localized dark regions, including the area identified last year as the Great Cold Spot by the same team of scientists.
 The Great Cold Spot is also thought to be caused by the effects of the magnetic field of the planet, with its spectacular polar aurorae driving energy into the atmosphere in the form of heat flowing around the planet and creating a region of cooling in the thermosphere.

 This research was partly funded by the Science and Technology Facilities Council part of UK Research and Innovation.